cross-language-cpp/djinni-generator/docs/developer-guide.md

 ./djinni --help
 ```

-On Windows the file must be renamed to `djinni.bat` to make it executable.

 !!! attention

     The resulting binary still requires Java to be able to run!
 [Details on how the self-executing jar works](https://github.com/sbt/sbt-assembly#prepending-a-launch-script).